 · Positioning strategy

 · Pricing strategy

 · Launch plan

 · Revenue generation metrics

-When you demonstrate exactly how will make your technology commercially viable, you’re one step closer to securing funding.
+When you demonstrate exactly how you will make your technology commercially viable, you’re one step closer to securing funding.

 4. People Plan

 Your team is one of the most important elements of your pitch.
 Investors back products, but they also back the people behind them.
 When you’re pitching to investors, they want to know that you not only have the right plan but the right team to get it done.
 You can provide the best-laid framework for moving forward, but if you don’t have the team behind you, investors may see an uphill battle.

 Show off the existing members of your team, and provide a clear rationale as to those you need to hire.
 Include key functions and positions and show how each team member aligns with the previous elements in your pitch.
 Include an organizational chart, hiring timeline, recruiting plan, and onboarding plan.
 If additional resources are needed for HR, include those as well.